Traceability

 Traceability is derived from Business Needs.

-The Requirements Architecture, Change Strategy, Business Analysis Approach, Stakeholder Engagement Approach, Current State Description, Business Requirements, Elicitation Activity Plan, Stakeholder Engagement Approach, Business Analysis Approach, Future State Description, Solution Scope, Change Assessments and Elicitation Results, are used in the creation of a Risk Analysis Result.
+Between Business Needs and Requirements , the Requirements Architecture, the Change Strategy, Business Analysis Approach, Stakeholder Engagement Approach, Current State Description, Business Requirements, the Elicitation Activity Plan, the Stakeholder Engagement Approach, the Business Analysis Approach, the Future State Description, the Solution Scope, Change Assessments and Elicitation Results, are used in the creation of a Traceability.

 Example